 We havent' established the Nordic Refuge in Dalsland by chance.
-We like it.
+We enjoy it.
 We like to walk around, swim and paddle in the lakes and have fikka in the cafés.

 Here are some of our favourite places.
 We will be really happy to show you around :-)